-MAP 103 Applied Mathematics (MMT/IET)

-Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above

-This class provides review and instruction in whole numbers, decimals, fractions, measurement, ratio, proportion, percents, introduction to algebra, and introduction to geometry.
+MAP (55/0)103 Applied Mathematics (IST) Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above This class provides review and instruction in whole numbers, decimals, fractions, measurement, ratio, proportion, percents, introduction to algebra, and introduction to geometry.
 This basic instruction and review is followed by vocational program specific mathematics instruction.
-Students will study mathematics for electricity/electronics.
+Students will study mathematics for electricity/ electronics.
 The emphasis is on providing a solid mathematics base to facilitate assimilation of more complex mathematics as well as providing course work in relevant work-specific problems and situations.
 Collaborative learning is encouraged and built into the course to give students practice in a key skill used in the workplace.

-(33/0)MAP 104 Applied Mathematics (AVF)

-Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above placement score of MPC 090 or above

-This course will cover aviation technical mathematics and is designed for the Commercial Pilot Program flight student.
+MAP 104 Applied Mathematics (AVF) 3 (33/0) Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above This course will cover aviation technical mathematics and is designed for the Commercial Pilot Program flight student.
 It will cover the fundamental mathematical principles required for the successful completion of the Commercial Pilot Program.